 These digestive changes cause some people to experience constipation.

 Thyroid hormones play a vital role in removing excess cholesterol from the body via the liver.
-Low hormone levels mean that the liver struggles to carry out this function and blood cholesterol levels can increase.
+Low hormone levels mean that the liver struggles to carry out this function and blood

 Treating the thyroid problem may help reduce cholesterol levels, even in those who do not take cholesterol-lowering drugs.